 Throughout history, companies have been putting different management theories into practice.
 Not only have they helped to increase productivity but they have also improved the quality of services.
 Although these management theories were developed ages ago, they help in creating interconnected work environments where employees and employers work hand-in-hand.
 Some of the most popular management theories that are applied nowadays are systems theory, contingency theory, Theory X and Theory Y, and the scientific management theory.

 Thank you for reading CFI’s guide to management theories.
-CFI is a global provider of Corporate Development Courses and career advancement for finance professionals.
 To learn more and expand your career, explore the additional relevant resources below: